 For Living in Korea

 This is another great way to prevent any Korean taxis from taking unnecessary scenic routes that will cost you your hard earned cash.
-If you frequently take a cab from your favorite place to hang out in Itaewon to your apartment in Gangnam, pay attention to the roads and remember the fastest and cheapest way to get home.
+If you frequently take a cab from your favorite place in Itaewon to your apartment in Gangnam, pay attention to the roads and remember the fastest and cheapest way to get home.
 That way you’ll be able to tell your Korean taxi driver the specific roads to take, and he’ll know you’re not messing around.
 The taxi driver may of course give his own suggestions on how to get to a certain destination, but if you tell them the exact route to take, it’ll greatly reduce the chances of you getting ripped off by Korean cabbies.

 Language Tip: 직진하세요 (jikjin haseyo) – go straight